DodgyMurx/startup-cambridge.github.io/index.md

 * [Accelerate Cambridge](https://www.jbs.cam.ac.uk/entrepreneurship/programmes/accelerate-cambridge/)
   * Run by the [Cambridge Judge Business School](https://www.jbs.cam.ac.uk/)

-## Local domain experts who are open to discuss problems with you
+## Useful links and advice by domain

 ### Machine Learning

+#### Local domain experts who are open to discuss problems with you

 ### Computer Science (programming and IT architecture)

+#### Local domain experts who are open to discuss problems with you

 ### Biotech

+#### Local domain experts who are open to discuss problems with you

 ### Mathematics

+#### Local domain experts who are open to discuss problems with you

 ### Legal

+#### Local domain experts who are open to discuss problems with you

 ## Local business angels, investors, VCs